GenomicDataInfrastructure/gdi-userportal-docs/content/docs/ls-aai/_index.md

 -->
 ## Keycloak

-Keycloak can be obtained by running the CKAN deployment script eg.: [CKAN deployment script Azure](./../deployment/azure/azure_cli_deployment_guide.md)
+Keycloak can be obtained by running the CKAN deployment script that you can find in the following guide: [CKAN deployment script Azure](./../deployment/azure)

 ## Configuring Identity Providers (IdPs)